-Standard Adoption Date Impact AASB 17: Insurance Contracts Reporting periods on or after 1 January 2023 Adoption of this standard is not expected to have a material impact.
-AASB 2020-1: Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-Current Reporting periods on or after 1 January 2022.
+Standard Adoption Date Impact AASB 17: Insurance Contracts Reporting periods beginning on or after 1 January 2023 Adoption of this standard is not expected to have a material impact.
+AASB 2020-1: Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-Current Reporting periods beginning on or after 1 January 2023.
 Adoption of this standard is not expected to have a material impact.
-AASB 2020-3: Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments Reporting periods on or after 1 January 2022.
+AASB 2022-5: Amendments to Australian Accounting Standards - Lease Liability in a Sale and Leaseback Reporting periods beginning on or after 1 January 2024.
 Adoption of this standard is not expected to have a material impact.
-AASB 2021-2: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definitions of Accounting Estimates.
-Reporting periods on or after 1 January 2023.
+AASB 2022-6: Amendments to Australian Accounting Standards - Non-Current Liabilities with Covenants Reporting periods beginning on or after 1 January 2023.
 Adoption of this standard is not expected to have a material impact.
-AASB 2021-6: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies: Tier 2 and Other Australian Accounting Standards.
-Reporting periods on or after 1 January 2023.
+AASB 2022-8: Amendments to Australian Accounting Standards - Insurance Contracts: Consequential Amendments Reporting periods beginning on or after 1 January 2023.
 Adoption of this standard is not expected to have a material impact.
-AASB 2021-7: Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections.
-Reporting periods on or after 1 January 2023.
+AASB 2022-9: Amendments to Australian Accounting Standards - Insurance Contracts in the Public Sector Reporting periods beginning on or after 1 January 2026.
+Adoption of this standard is not expected to have a material impact.
+AASB 2022-10: Amendments to Australian Accounting Standards - Fair Value Measurement of Non- Financial Assets of No-for-profit Public Sector Entities Reporting periods beginning on or after 1 January 2024.
 Adoption of this standard is not expected to have a material impact.